What would I do without a mind?

 So saying, the master handed the sword back to Yuudai and picked one of the halves of the bamboo sliver that had fallen to the ground.

 "Attack me with your katana."
-The blade and its cut

 Yuudai hesitated for he knew that the slip of bamboo couldn't protect his master.
 He moved slowly as to poke his master in the ribs.
 Master Yoshikazu slapped the flat of the blade away from him and hissed at Yuudai, "Afraid you might hurt me?
 Go on, attack me, you coward who will never become Samurai."